MRtrix3/MRtrix3.github.io/_posts/2016/03/2016-03-11-major-changes-to-mrtrix3.md

 [minor updates](#minor-updates) that have been added within this code branch and are now available to users.

+While we firmly believe these updates will prove advantageous for users in the long, some of these changes will affect the outcome and/or usage of some of the commands.
+This is the case notably for `dwi2response`, `dwi2tensor`, and `tckgen` (see [below for details](#minor-updates)).
+For users who wish to prevent this upgrade (for example to ensure the same version of the software is used for their study), it may be preferably to checkout the last version of master before this upgrade (see [here for instructions](#preventing-the-upgrade)).

 If there are any issues encountered with the changes listed below, or indeed any aspect of MRtrix3, please report it.
 You can either use the [GitHub issue tracking page](https://github.com/MRtrix3/mrtrix3/issues) for issues that you